athaeryn/farfetched/README.md

 Creates a handler and returns its ID.

-`url` is the URL to match and mock.
+`url` is the URL (either a String or Regexp) to match and mock.

 `options` is an object and can have the following properties:

 - `response`

-    The response object to return.
+    The response to return or a function that can be called to obtain it.

+### farfetched.attach(window)

+Attaches farfetched to the global scope, replacing `window.fetch`.
+`window.fetch` is still used when farfetched can't find a handler that matches a route.

 ### farfetched.clear(id)